projekt7m/appointment-rust/docs/ReservationApi.md

 ## get_reservations

-> crate::models::ReservationData get_reservations(start_time_min, start_time_max, tag_id)
+> models::ListWrapperReservation get_reservations(start_time_min, start_time_max, tag_id)
 Get all reservations

-Get all reservations  A reservation is an amount of time booked by a patient or blocked by the tenant
+A reservation is an amount of time booked by a patient or blocked by the tenant

 ### Parameters